clearent/ClearentIdtechIOSFramework/README.md

 **2. Performing a transaction using manual card entry.**

-You can start a transaction using startTransaction(with saleEntity: SaleEntity, isManualTransaction: Bool, completion: @escaping((ClearentError?) -> Void))
+You can start a transaction using startTransaction(with saleEntity: SaleEntity, isManualTransaction: Bool, completion: @escaping((ClearentError?) -> Void)) method.

 **Cancelling , voiding and refunding a transaction**